Tuesday Partly cloudy. Slight (20%) chance of a shower north of Hawker. The chance of a thunderstorm north of Hawker. Winds E/SE 20 to 30 km/h.

-Saturday Sunny.
-Areas of morning frost south of Hawker.
-Light winds becoming NW 20 to 30 km/h during the morning then tending N 25 to 35 km/h during the afternoon.
+Saturday Very hot and sunny.
+Light winds becoming S/SW 15 to 25 km/h during the afternoon then tending S/SE 15 to 20 km/h during the evening.

 - observations list type